Oracking/littlesoup_project/littlesoup/README.md

 get pages, and parse them using your html parser.
 These libraries get information in bytes.
 LittleSoup does not have methods for guessing the encoding of byte content.
-However, libraries such as the requests library do that for us, so we just have to pass in the encoding as an extra parameter.
+However, libraries such as the requests library do that for us.
+Therefore, we just have to pass in the encoding as an extra parameter.

 ```